 - Addressing underlying conditions: Our mental health and medical teams can help you identify and treat any health issues that contribute to your opiate misuse.

 - Finding community and connection: Group therapy and an alumni community give our patients the chance to support one another for life.

-- Comprehensive behavioral therapy services: You can receive a wide range of therapy models at Gateway Foundation, including trauma therapy and cognitive behavioral therapy.
+- Comprehensive behavioral therapy services: You can receive a wide range of therapy models at Gateway, including trauma therapy and cognitive behavioral therapy.

 We also provide services specifically tailored to opiate addiction, such as medication-assisted treatment (MAT) for opioids and heroin use disorder services.

 Benefits of Getting Help From an Opiate Drug Rehab Treatment Center

 When you ask for support from an opiate addiction clinic, you can get help achieving your recovery goals.
 Your treatment team will empower you to:

 - Get back to a stable life at home, work or school